WFM: Tell us about your design firm, your journey as an architect, and a few of your recently completed innovative and iconic projects?

 (a) Due-diligence in terms of the building energy consumption analysis

-(b) Arriving at an optimum glazing ratio and an area perspective as a balancing act between the solar energy optimization and the aesthetic intent within the design plan
+(b) Arriving at an optimum glazing ratio and an area perspective as a balancing act between the solar energy optimisation and the aesthetic intent within the design plan

 (c) Shading analysis to achieve an optimum balance of energy and daylight